superfly/docs/hiring/hiring.html.md

 1. When you&#39;re ready, we deliver you a series of at-home challenges (usually 2-3).
 You knock them out one at a time.
 If things go roughly with any of them, we&#39;ll let you know.
 1. If you knock out all the challenges, we&#39;ll schedule a &quot;work day&quot;, our last challenge.
 That&#39;s &quot;day&quot; as in &quot;day in the life&quot; — we don&#39;t ask for a full day of your time!
 During the work day, you&#39;ll collaborate with us on Slack on an engineering design project.
 1. That&#39;s it!
 If everything goes well, the next step is us working out an offer with you.

+## What About Time Limits?

+We don't take delivery time into account when grading challenges.
+Take a day, take a week, take a month.

+We have only two caveats to offer about the amount of time you spend on challenges:

+1. If you really do take a month to do the challenges, our staffing situation might change by the time you're done, and we won't be able to move forward immediately.
+So: if it's going to be a while before you can get to the challenges, let us know, and we'll be able to warn you if there's any time sensitivity on the role you're applying to.
+We don't want to have you doing challenges for a role that isn't open by the time you're done!

+2. We've said it already but we'll say it again: we've tried to calibrate these challenges (by running them many times) so they take roughly the same amount of time as an interview would.
+You can put as much time into them as you'd like; we're not going to notice.
+But if you're getting sore about the amount of time they're taking, you should reach out to us and we can try to figure out what's happening.
+Sometimes, you might be overthinking the challenge; other times, the role you're applying to might not be a perfect fit for where you're coming from.

+## What If I Have Questions?

+You can't lose points by asking us questions.
+Generally, we look at questions as a positive indicator.

+There are questions you might ask that we can't answer.
+That's fine; we'll just give evasive answers.
+Don't moderate your questions for our sake.
+You might be surprised at how much we're willing to cough up.

+A lot of hiring systems keep their cards close to the vest, and (deliberately or otherwise) evaluate candidates based on their ability to navigate a murky process.
+That's not us.

+We want to predict how well you'll function on our team doing real work.
+In a real working week, if our processes were so murky that sniffing them out was a real test of your skill, on like a day-to-day basis, we'd have problems of our own to fix.
+We want to see you in your best light.